Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Well-posedness

-Equivalence to the canonical inner product on $X$ is assured by virtue of the Poincar\'e inequality and the assumptions on $\rho$, $T$ and $k_{1}$.
-This is the energy inner product that is favored in port-Hamiltonian formulations plus the inner product on the boundary, which is necessary to prevent constant functions in the second argument to have vanishing norm.
+Equivalence to the canonical inner product on $X$ is assured by virtue of the Friedrichs/Poincar\'e inequality and the assumptions on $\rho$, $T$ and $k_{1}$.
+The inner product on $X$ is the sum of the energy inner product favored in port-Hamiltonian formulations plus the inner product on the boundary, which is necessary to prevent constant functions in the second argument to have vanishing norm.
 We arrive (informally) at the differential operator $A$ describing the wave equation \eqref{FullWE} by applying the classical substitutions $x_{1} = \rho \partial_{t} w$ and $x_{2} = w$ and obtain:

 Formally we define:

 where

 \begin{lemma} $A$ is a closed operator. \end{lemma}